 Metadata Training, TheAgile.Space, 2- 6 Cropley Street, London N1 7PR

-The training centre is a five minute drive from Cardiff city centre and within easy reach of all local routes, Newport, South Wales and Bristol.
+The training centre is located in the centre of Bristol at the Premier Inn and within easy reach of all local routes, Newport, South Wales and Cardiff.

 The address of the venue is: